 Use a remote testing tool.
-If conducting remotely you can try online applications like ethnio or usertesting.com.
-Ethnio works for finding participants, and usertesting for finding and conducting the test.
+If testing remotely, you can try online applications like Ethnio or (our preference) UserTesting.com.
+Ethnio works for finding participants and UserTesting for finding and conducting the test.
 There is a wealth of user testing apps that can get you what you need.

-Find them on the streets!
+Find them on the streets and in coffee shops!
 If this is an option for you, you might be able to find participants just about anywhere.
 You may meet very interesting people on the way.

 When booking participants:

-Schedule the tests consecutively but allow some time in between for quick breaks.
+Schedule the tests consecutively, but allow 15-30 minutes between sessions for quick breaks (e.g., to stretch, use the bathroom, have a snack, mentally decompress, relieve your hand cramp from taking notes).
 This will help you focus and dedicate an entire morning to just testing vs jumping back and forth between tests and other tasks.

-If you are going to record the session, give participants a heads up.
-Some people might not feel comfortable with it, and it’s good to let them know prior to the test.
-You might even have them sign a form.
+If you are going to record the session, get participant permission first for privacy and legal reasons.
+Some people may not feel comfortable being recorded and it’s good to let them know prior to the test.
+You might even have them sign a consent form.

 If conducting the test remotely, make sure participants will be able to access the app or prototypes to be tested.

-Prior to conducting the test, write down exactly what you plan to say during the test, practice it, and then stick to it once the test starts.
+Prior to conducting the test, write down exactly what you plan to say during the test, practice it, do a dry run/pilot test of the study to make sure you won’t run out of time (e.g., a co-worker can serve as your practice participant), and then stick to the script once the test starts.
 This works well because it helps you keep focused and on time.
-Usability testing is about crafting tasks that actual users would perform in real life using your design or app, and then observing and listening, so the less talk, the better.
+Usability testing is about crafting tasks that actual users would perform in real life, then observing and listening to what actually happens.

 Include in your script: